efureev/parallel/README.md

 - Command exits immediately with no output
     - Check `cmd` and arguments; make sure the binary exists in `PATH`
     - Verify `dir` points to a valid folder
+- A whole shell line is written in `cmd` (with a pipe or `&&`) and the command is not found
+    - `cmd` is a program plus its arguments, not a shell line.
+Invoke the shell explicitly:
+      `cmd: [ 'sh', '-c', 'a && b' ]`
+- Configuration is not found when running from a subdirectory
+    - Lookup happens in the current directory only, and only for the exact name `.parallelrc.yaml` (the `.yml` extension does not match).
+Pass the path explicitly with `-f`
 - Docker command keeps running after Ctrl+C
     - The tool sends signal to the process group; ensure your containerized process handles `SIGTERM` and stops promptly
 - YAML error: “invalid flow configuration”